ryan4yin/nix-config/nixos-installer/README.shoukei.md

 # Nix Environment Setup for Host: 12Kingdoms - Shoukei

 > :red_circle: **IMPORTANT**: **Once again, you should NOT deploy this flake directly on your
-> machine!
-Please write your own configuration from scratch, and use my configuration and
+> machine :exclamation: Please write your own configuration from scratch, and use my configuration
-> documentation for reference only.**
+> and documentation for reference only.**

 > https://wiki.t2linux.org/distributions/nixos/installation/